Visit my page on GitHub to see more of my data analsis projects.

 Graphs and Figures from Life

 After we adopted our dog in December we started tracking the time of day he would go out for a poop.
 After several weeks and months we were able to plot it and see which time of day he was most likely to poop (6AM, 8AM, 4PM, and 10PM).
-We then used that to help us schedule his time outside.
+We then used that to help us schedule his time outside and minimize indoor accidents.